Peru country brief

 A number of Australian ministers and senior officials visited Peru for APEC meetings in 2008, including then-Prime Minister Rudd, then-Foreign Minister Smith, then-Trade Minister Crean and former Parliamentary Secretary for Early Childhood Education and Childcare, Maxine McKew.

-Peruvian Mines and Energy Minister Jorge Merino visited Australia in May 2013 and Peruvian Vice Minister for Mining, Guillermo Shinno visited Australia in May 2012 and again in May 2013.
+A Parliamentary delegation consisting of seven members of the Peruvian congress visited Australia in May 2014.
+Peruvian Mines and Energy Minister Jorge Merino visited Australia in May 2013 and Peruvian Vice Minister for Mining, Guillermo Shinno visited Australia in May 2012 and again in May 2013 and May 2014.
 Former President Garcia, accompanied by former Foreign Minister Belaunde and former Trade Minister Araoz, visited Sydney in 2007 for the APEC Summit and ministerial meetings.
 In November 2011, Australia and Peru signed a Memorandum of Understanding (MOU) on The Establishment of a Framework Mechanism to promote Bilateral Consultations and Cooperation.
 In April 2012, Australia and Peru signed an MOU on Development Cooperation.
 An Air services Agreement between the two countries is almost ready for signature and a memorandum of understanding on Air Services has now been finalised.

 Australia and Peru have had a bilateral Investment Promotion and Protection Agreement since 1997.
 The Australian Bureau of Meteorology has an MOU with its Peruvian counterpart, the National Meteorology Service, to facilitate cooperation on research into the El Niño climatic phenomenon, among other things.